 Countdown to medicate

 If we look at cannabis nationwide, marijuana laws vary state to state; however, a resounding similarity among them all: the need for an administrative body to either create or oversee the regulations, sales, and taxing of marijuana.
 Arkansas is no different.
 A council of five members, appointed by the Governor, House Speaker, and State Senate is set to have all the regulations, laws, and licensing procedures worked out and finalized by May 1st, 2017.
-Additionally, this council and the Arkansas Department of Health will come up with rules on how individuals may apply for a medical card, patient management and registry, as well as oversee the accepted medical conditions, to be set-up by the first of May, 2017.
+Additionally, this council and the Arkansas Department of Health will come up with rules on how individuals may apply for a medical card, medical consumer management and registry, as well as oversee the accepted medical conditions, to be set-up by the first of May, 2017.
 The dispensaries in the state will be inspected by the Alcohol Beverage Control Board, who will also issue the licenses for the dispensaries, and is set to begin the 1st of June, 2017.

 Nevada Question 2